configcat/docs/website/docs/sdk-reference/ios.md

 ### Manual polling

-Manual polling gives you full control over when the `config.json` (with the setting values) is downloaded.
+Manual polling gives you full control over when the `config JSON` (with the setting values) is downloaded.
 ConfigCat SDK will not update them automatically.
 Calling `refresh()` is your application's responsibility.

 <Tabs groupId="ios-languages">
 <TabItem value="swift" label="Swift">